 - The Architectural Barrier Removal Tax Deduction encourages businesses of any size to remove architectural and transportation barriers to the mobility of persons with disabilities.

 - The Work Opportunity Tax Credit (WOTC) provides eligible employers with a tax credit up to 40 percent of the first $6,000 of first-year wages of a new employee if the employee is part of a “targeted group”— employee with a disability are included in that targeted group.

 Links to additional information on employer benefits, tax credits and incentives can be found on our website’s Resources page.

-We are all EQUAL to the task was the 2013 theme for National Disability Employment Awareness Month.
-We are proud to acknowledge Prince George’s County businesses that hired the amazing women and men who chose Ardmore to support them in developing job skills and securing employment.
+We are proud to acknowledge some of the Prince George’s County businesses who have hired the amazing women and men who chose Ardmore to support them in developing job skills and securing employment.

 - Andrews Air Force Base

 - City of Bladensburg, Department of Public Works

 - Community Forklift

 - Giant Food